LucaCanali/Miscellaneous/Spark_Notes/Spark_DataFrame_Histograms.md

 ## Spark's histogram_numeric function
 [histogram_numeric](https://dist.apache.org/repos/dist/dev/spark/v3.3.0-rc3-docs/_site/api/sql/index.html#histogram_numeric)
-is a DataFrame aggregate function for generating approximate histograms (Since Spark version 3.3.0).
+is a DataFrame aggregate function for generating approximate histograms (since Spark version 3.3.0).
-So key points that differentiate histogram_numeric:
+Key points that differentiate histogram_numeric:
-  - produces as output an array of (x,y) pairs representing the center of the histogram bins and their corresponding value.
+  - it produces as output an array of (x,y) pairs representing the center of the histogram bins and their corresponding value.
   - bins don't have a uniform size
   - the result is an approximate calculation
   - when using a large number of bins (e.g. more than a 1000) the histogram_numeric can become quite slow